So you’re ready to explore New York! Whether you’re planning for a weekend or you’ve been here for years, there’s so much to…

 Give Brooklyn a try

 Hopefully by now you’ve discovered that it’s worth exploring other places in NYC besides Manhattan on your visit.
-If you want a way to sample Brooklyn and more of New York’s beautiful boroughs, a bus tour of Brooklyn, Bronx, and Queens — and starting in Manhattan — might be just the ticket.
+If you want a way to sample Brooklyn and more of New York’s beautiful boroughs, an NYC bus tour of Brooklyn, Bronx, and Queens — and starting in Manhattan — might be just the ticket.
 You’ll travel with one of our local, expert guides so we can show you all the best sites without any of the hassle of navigating or itinerary-planning.

 No matter how you decide to explore, it’s definitely worth your time to check out the Brooklyn waterfront and DUMBO neighborhood.
 As a New Yorker, I can tell you it’s a classic NYC experience you don’t want to miss.
+Many NYC tours include stops in this vibrant area, offering visitors a chance to discover its unique charm, stunning Manhattan views, and iconic photo spots alongside a knowledgeable guide.